fconcepts-implgame/FCILisp/README.md

 Symbols can be bound to values and can be treated as variables.

-In FciLisp, all variables are constant and all values are immutable.
+In FCILisp, all variables are constant and all values are immutable.

 #### Functions

-As in other functional languages, functions are first-class objects in FciLisp, so they can be passed to functions, bound to symbols, and create instances in FciLisp.
+As in other functional languages, functions are first-class objects in FCILisp, so they can be passed to functions, bound to symbols, and create instances in FCILisp.

 ```lisp
 (fun x (+ x 2))